 - 1 bay leaf

 - Heat a large skillet over medium heat, add ground beef.
 Cook over medium heat while breaking up the meat.
 Cook until mostly browned, drain grease and return to heat.

 - Add in diced onion, green bell pepper, red pepper, corn and potatoes.
 Continue to cook over medium heat until onion and peppers are softened.
 Add garlic and cook an additional 30 seconds.

-And finally, Serve with warm flour tortillas and rice.
-Garnish with a few slices of avocado if you would like.
+- 6. Serve with a warm flour or corn tortilla, and garnish with a few slices of avocado.
+Enjoy!